 Young Professionals Group

-The Asia Society Northern California Young Professionals Group connects young, like-minded individuals in the Bay Area to foster innovation and progress.
-We strive to engage with talented and globally-minded young professionals.
+The Asia Society Northern California Young Professionals Group connects young, globally-minded individuals in the Bay Area to foster innovation and progress.

 YPG members build professional relationships, networks, and exchange ideas.
-The group designs its events to cater to the interests of young professionals through art exhibitions, performances, films, lectures, panel discussions, and conferences.
+Programs and events are designed to reflect the interests of young professionals through art exhibitions, performances, films, lectures, panel discussions, and conferences.

 Young Professionals Group Membership $45

 - Discounted or free admission to all public programs